kbooten/kbooten.github.io/progym.md

 <br>

-I have presented on some of these word-gyms (and their attendant slogan: "Make writing harder!") at venues including:
+I have presented on some of these word gyms (and their attendant slogan: "Make writing harder!") at venues including:

 * "Machine as Human/Human as Machine" (symposium at Iowa State, 2024)
 * "AI FUTURES" (roundtable via Critical AI @ Rutgers, 2023)